Brijesh-M/Team-21-Py-Expo-2021/README.md

 # Team-21-Py-Expo-2021
-Program a two-person game of Tic -Tac- Toe.
+A two-person game of Tic -Tac- Toe.
 The game is played on a three by three board.
 Each player has a marker.
 One player has an ‘X’, the other an ‘O’.
 Players alternate turns to place their marker on the board.